-A new community program launched in collaboration with the University of Washington Tacoma will fill critical gaps in services for adults affected by autism and other intellectual disabilities.
+A new community program launched in collaboration with the University of Washington Tacoma will fill critical gaps in services for adults affected by Autism Spectrum Disorders (ASD) and intellectual disabillities.

 The program is funded through an endowment established at UW Tacoma with a one-million-dollar gift from the Simon family.
 The goal is to double this endowment to two million dollars and later to upwards of $5 million.